gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/1/main.rs:build_ui}}
 ```

-First, we created a new [`gio::SimpleAction`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleAction.html) which is named "quit" and takes no parameter.
+First, we created a new [`gio::SimpleAction`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/gio/struct.SimpleAction.html) which is named "close" and takes no parameter.
 We also connected a callback which closes the window.

 <span class="filename">Filename: listings/actions/1/main.rs</span>